Considering Art Fairs?

 I had a good idea what my first shows would be, and planned plenty of time.
 I just never thought it would take approximately 2 1/2 hours for each show, six year later!

 Despite all of my best efforts, it just takes about that long.
-Although an intangible, your time should definately be considered in your art far investment check-list.
+Although an intangible, your time should definitely be considered in your art far investment check-list.

 If you are considering doing shows in the future, I wish you the best of luck on your endeavor.